-This Step 2 BIOGRAPHY READER marks the 200th birthday of this bold suffragette and the 100th anniversary of the passage of the 19th amendment, giving women the right to vote."It's not fair."
+This Step 2 BIOGRAPHY READER shares the life and inspiring efforts of this bold suffragette and her fight for women's right to vote."It's not fair."

 MONICA KULLING is a nonfiction maven.
 She has written numerous picture books, books of poetry, and biographies for children, including a number of Step into Reading HISTORY and BIOGRAPHY READERS, most recently, Eliza Hamilton: Founding Mother

 .
 She lives in Toronto with her partner and their adorable pets.